logo

 Lewis University

-The Master of Arts (MA) in School Counseling at Lewis University serves both currently licensed teachers and non-licensed professionals and is designed to allow both groups to meet the requirements for school counselor licensure in Illinois.
-Students are exposed to various theories of school counseling service while taking courses that develop their skills in academic, career, and social-emotional counseling with children in K-12 settings.
+The Master of Arts (MA) in School Counseling at Lewis University serves both currently licensed teachers and non-licensed professionals and is designed to prepare graduates to meet the requirements for school counselor licensure in Illinois.
+Students are exposed to various theories of school counseling service while developing their skills in academic, career, and social-emotional counseling with children in K-12 settings.
 Classes are held in the evenings with an emphasis on small class sizes that allow for increased participation and networking in the learning environment.
 Selected courses may be available online or in a hybrid format.
 At graduation, students are eligible to take the school counseling exams for licensure in Illinois.
 Lewis University also offers the option for graduates to take additional courses that can qualify them for Licensed Professional Counselor (LPC) licensure in Illinois to work with adults.

 Southeastern University

 Southeastern University (SEU) is home to a Master of Science (MS) in Professional Counseling that takes 60 credit hours to complete.
-Courses are held in the evenings for two nights per week in order to accommodate working students and those who have commitments outside of school.
+Courses are held in the evenings to accommodate students with work or commitments outside of school.
 All courses take place at SEU’s Lakeland campus.
-During the course of study, students will learn both the history and theory of counseling through multiple schools of thought.
-The curriculum also includes hands-on, real-world practice through an applied internship in a clinical setting.
-Courses are led by highly qualified professors who have clinical experience as well as research expertise.
-Graduates are well-prepared for the two years of supervised clinical experience required to earn professional counseling licensure in Florida.
+During study, students learn both the history and theory of counseling through multiple schools of thought.
+The curriculum includes hands-on, real-world practice through an applied internship in a clinical setting.
+Courses are led by highly qualified professors who have clinical and research expertise.
+Graduates are prepared for the two years of supervised clinical experience required to earn professional counseling licensure in Florida.
 SEU also offers a Master of Science (MS) in Marriage and Family Counseling.

 Texas Tech University

 Texas Tech University’s (TTU) Master of Science (MS) in Addiction Counseling emphasizes the modification of problematic behaviors in the treatment of addictions and co-occurring disorders.
-In addition to training future practitioners in traditional clinical counseling, TTU’s program emphasizes the skills needed to offer distance (remote) counseling services.
-The 60-credit hour program is academically rigorous and has a special focus on the needs of diverse and rural communities.
-Both a field practicum and an internship are embedded in the core curriculum, which also includes such courses as Psychopathology and Diagnosis, Research and Statistics, Micro Counseling, and Neurobiology of Addiction.
+In addition to training future practitioners in traditional clinical counseling, TTU’s program emphasizes the skills needed to offer remote counseling services.
+The 60-credit hour program is academically rigorous and specializes on the needs of diverse and rural communities.
+A field practicum and an internship are embedded in the core curriculum, which also includes courses such as Psychopathology and Diagnosis, Research and Statistics, Micro Counseling, and Neurobiology of Addiction.
 The Master of Science in Addiction Counseling at TTU satisfies the education requirement for the Licensed Professional Counselor (LPC) credential in many states.
-Admission to the program is competitive and is based on several factors, including past academic performance, career goals/intent, previous work and volunteer experience in the counseling field, and writing skills.
+Program admission is competitive and considers several factors, including past academic performance, career goals/intent, previous work and volunteer experience in the counseling field, and writing skills.

 University of Rochester Medical Center

 The University of Rochester Medical Center (URMC) offers a Master of Science (MS) in Marriage and Family Therapy through its Department of Psychiatry.
-The program’s relationship to the Department of Psychiatry provides students with hands-on clinical experiences in a dynamic, real-world hospital setting.
-This allows students to gain a deeper understanding of the interdisciplinary relationships between relationship counseling and mental health.
+The program’s relationship with the Department of Psychiatry provides students hands-on clinical experiences in a dynamic, real-world hospital setting.
+Students gain a deeper understanding of the interdisciplinary relationships between relationship counseling and mental health.
 Courses include Foundations of Clinical Practice in Family Therapy, Family Therapy Research, and Narrative and Integrative Approaches to Family Therapy.
-Applications are accepted year-round for full-time students to be admitted to the next upcoming fall semester, though part-time students may be approved to enter beginning with the spring semester.
+Applications are accepted year-round with a fall start date for full-time students, though part-time students may be approved to enter beginning with the spring semester.
 Admission to the URMC program is competitive and is based in part on the student’s alignment with the program’s mission statement and commitment to integrative, multi-culturally informed education and clinical care.
 Prospective students will also need to complete three faculty interviews.

 Online Counseling Master’s Degree Programs